tkephart96/project_zillow/README.md

 * Explore data in search of drivers of property value
   * Answer the following initial questions
     * Is there a correlation between area and property value?
-    * Is there a correlation between beds and property value?
+    * Is there a correlation between age and property value?
-    * Is there a correlation between baths and property value?
+    * Is there a correlation between the room count and property value?
-    * Is there a correlation between rooms and property value?
+    * Is there a difference in average property value between counties?
 * Develop a Model to predict property value
   * Use drivers identified in explore to help build predictive models of different types
   * Evaluate models on train and validate data